 Hilde: "We sent a survey to the employees.
 Benefits such as an international fuel card, a higher mileage allowance and a company smartphone were very popular.
 Another positive result was that the high survey response rate proved to us how popular flexible remuneration is."

-"The high survey response rate proved to us how popular flexible remuneration is." – HR Officer Belux Hilde Van de Cruys
+"The high survey response rate proved to us how popular flexible remuneration is." – HR Officer Hilde Van de Cruys

 Then coronavirus threw a spanner in the works.
-Suzy: "Working from home became the norm and international holiday plans were shelved.
+Hilde: "Working from home became the norm and international holiday plans were shelved.
 This also meant that a number of benefits were at risk of not being useful."
 To cut a long story short: Würth pressed the pause button for a while on everything but bicycle leasing.
 Hilde: "Hopefully in the autumn we can pick up where we left off."

-"The journey was bumpy to say the least", admits Suzy.
+"The journey was bumpy to say the least", admits Hilde.
 "But at every stage, we could rely on the expert guidance of the SD Worx team.
 They were able to respond so quickly and efficiently because they have access to our payroll data and know our organisation inside out.
 Throughout the entire process, we have also perceived that the SD Worx team knows this subject matter extremely well."

 "We couldn't have imagined a better partner", concludes Hilde.
 "My dream scenario is still to gradually evolve towards a plan that allows employees to adjust their reward package at any time."